 where BW is the value indicated in the BW subfield of the NDP Feedback Report Poll Trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP Feedback Report Poll Trigger frame.

 The Multiplexing Flag subfield defines the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU.
+The multiplexing flag subfield encoding is defined in Table 9-25xxx (Feedback Type subfield encoding).